haimgoldfisher/OOP_ex1/README.md

 ## 3. The Algorithm:

-The Algorithms gets three arguments (the two CSV files are the same): JSON building file, CSV calls file and CSV calls file for output.
+*The Algorithms gets three arguments (the two CSV files are the same): JSON building file, CSV calls file and CSV calls file for output.*

-For each call from the calls data frame, go over each of the given building's elevators:
+ - *For each call from the calls data frame, go over each of the given building's elevators:*
-1. Calculate how long it will take for the above calling to be performed by the given elevator by calculating:
+    * Calculate how long it will take for the above *call* to be performed by the given elevator by calculating:
         * The distance of the route.
         * The speed of the elevator.
         * The time to open and close the elevator doors.
         * The acceleration and stopping time of the elevator.
-2. Choose the elevator that will take the shortest time to make the call.
+    * Choose the elevator that will take the shortest time to make the call.
-3. Insert the selected elevator index in the 'allocating' column of the given call.
+    * Insert the selected *elevator index* in the *'allocating' column* of the given call.

-4.
-Return the filled output dataframe as a csv file.
+ - *Return the filled output dataframe as a csv file.*

 ---------

 ## 4. UML Diagram: